meta-llama/llama-stack/docs/zero_to_hero_guide/README.md

       --env SAFETY_MODEL=$SAFETY_MODEL
       --env OLLAMA_URL=$OLLAMA_URL
    ```
-   Note: Everytime you run a new model with `ollama run`, you will need to restart the llama stack.
+   Note: Every time you run a new model with `ollama run`, you will need to restart the llama stack.
 Otherwise it won't see the new model.

 The server will start and listen on `http://localhost:5001`.